dpuchall333/KangarooList/README.md

 10. User can order pages by topic, priority (numbered), or last updated note (date)

 ## Research Topics
-1. Slack App Integration with Bolt for JavaScript(7pts)
+1. Slack App Integration with Bolt for JavaScript(7pts): A Slack app is a web applications that allows for integration with the Slack messaging app.
 2. Bootstrap (3pts)
 3. Authenticaion Plugin Option (3pts)
+    Authentication Plugin opton integration would allow the user to sign into or create a more secure account with Mongoose Passport library.

 [Link to Initial Main Project File](https://github.com/nyu-csci-ua-0480-034-spring-2021/dpuchall333-final-project/blob/master/app_example.js)